ForrestSutton/airqualityChatbot/README.md

 #Air Quality ChatBot
-this is a simple app that uses Googe cloud functions to scape a json feed from a purple air monitor and if the air quaility index is 50 or higher it notifies google chat space
+this is a simple app that uses Googe cloud functions to scrape a json feed from a purple air monitor and if the air quaility index is 50 or higher it notifies google chat space
 this has only been tested with a purple air quality monitor but it should work on any monitor that produces a json feed